gepid-upf/myb/README.md

 2. To use the SPIFFS, you need a tool to create the SPIFFS partition image - I recommend using [igrr](https://github.com/igrr)'s [mkspiffs](https://github.com/igrr/mkspiffs).
 After creating the SPIFFS image, use the esptool to flash it to the module.
-If you're gonna use the partitions.csv, use the following config:
+If you're gonna use the `partitions.csv`, use the following config:
 ```
 BLOCK SIZE = 4096
 PAGE SIZE = 256